nirv-ai/docs/scripts/README.md

   - each script requires the service it works with, e.g. registry.sh requires docker, vault requires vault, etc
 - clone the repo and symlink the scripts to the root of your repo
   - some scripts are useful in the root of a specific app, e.g. nmd.sh should be wherever you execute nomad

+## best practices

+### never use a CLI directly, always create a wrapper

+- platform wide upgrades: move to the latest version and update in a single place
+- useful side effects: wouldnt it be great to run fmt, check, and validate on every nomad cmd?
+- standardized interfaces
+- CLIs as a service

 ## script.registry.sh